Sequential Universal Modeling for Non-Binary Sequences with Constrained Distributions

 Universal coding and universal modeling (probability assignments) are two driving forces of information theory, model selection, and statistical inference.
 In universal coding one is to construct a code for data sequences generated by an unknown source from a known family such that, as the length of the sequence increases, the average code length approaches the entropy of whatever processes in the family has generated the data.
 In seminal works of Davisson \cite{davisson73}, Rissanen \cite{rissanen96}, Krichevsky and Trofimov \cite{kt83}, and Shtarkov \cite{shtarkov87} it was shown how to construct such codes for finite alphabet sources.
 Universal codes are often characterized by the average {\it minimax} redundancy which is the excess over the entropy of the {\it best} code from a class of decodable codes for the worst process in the family.

 As pointed out by Rissanen \cite{rissanen96}, over years universal coding evolved into {\it universal modeling} where the purpose is no longer restricted to just coding but rather to learn optimal models \cite{rissanen96}.
 The central question of interest in universal modeling seems to be in universal codes achievable for {\it individual} sequences.
-The burning question is how to measure it.
+The burning question is how to measure its performance.
 The {\it worst case} minimax redundancy became handy since it measures the worst case excess of the best code maximized over the processes in the family.
-Unfortunately, low-complexity universal codes that are optimal for the worst case minimax are not easily implementable.
+Unfortunately, low-complexity universal codes that are optimal for the worst case minimax are not easily implementable (it would require to implement the maximum likelihood distribution).
 Therefore, we design a sequential algorithm based on the KT-estimator that is asymptotically optimal on average (i.e., for the average minimax redundancy), and show that both redundancies differ by a small constant.